Download Whitepaper

 3. Select, Open BackupAssist Console.
 If the Open BackupAssist Console is greyed out, review the Central Administration settings.

-4. Receive the connection file.
+5. Receive the connection file.
 You will be prompted to confirm a .BAR file download and to open the file.
 This step will vary with different browser security configurations.
 The .BAR connection file will be opened using the BARemoteConsole.exe in the local BackupAssist installation directory.

 The small connection window must be left open while using the remote BackupAssist session.
 Central Administration authenticates the connection but after period of inactivity re-authentication may be required.
 The connection window includes a username and password field for this purpose.
-Use the credentials specified in Central Administration Setup on the target computer, if required.
+Use the credentials specified in Central Administration Setup on the host computer, if required.

 Central Administration - Remote session selection